Chuci Style Lyrics Prompts: 10 Verse-of-Chu Templates

-Chuci is older than Tang poetry, wilder, and structurally very different — long lines broken by the particle “兮”, ritual cadence, river spirits, summoned souls, cosmological complaint.
+Chuci predates Tang poetry by roughly six centuries, runs wilder, and is built differently: long lines broken by the particle “兮”, ritual cadence, river spirits, summoned souls, cosmological complaint.
 The default AI failure mode is to drop a single “兮” into every other line and call it Chuci, with no shamanistic feel and no exile bitterness.
-The ten prompts below name a specific piece from the Chuci canon, lock the cadence, and forbid the common cliches that flatten the form into wallpaper.
+The ten prompts below each name a specific piece from the Chuci canon, lock the cadence, and block the common cliches that flatten the form into wallpaper.

 The structure these lyrics actually use